gsurrel/FacebookNotifications/README.md

 # Notifications for Facebook

 Small Android app for getting notified (friends, messages and notifications) while being privacy and battery friendly.
 It doesn't require the Facebook Platform to be turned on.
+It plays nicely with [SlimSocial for Facebook](https://f-droid.org/repository/browse/?fdfilter=SlimSOcial&fdid=it.rignanese.leo.slimfacebook).

 [Direct link to release .apk file](https://raw.githubusercontent.com/gsurrel/FacebookNotifications/master/FacebookNotifications-release.apk) and [link to debug .apk file](https://raw.githubusercontent.com/gsurrel/FacebookNotifications/master/FacebookNotifications-debug.apk).